irmen/Pyro4/docs/source/servercode.rst

 This allows for more control over when and for how long Pyro creates objects.

 Controlling the instance mode and creation is done by decorating your class with ``Pyro4.behavior`` and setting its ``instance_mode`` or/and ``instance_creator`` parameters.
-(Notice that this decorator can only be used on a class definition, because these behavioral settings only make sense at that level).
+It can only be used on a class definition, because these behavioral settings only make sense at that level.

 By default, Pyro will create an instance of your class per *session* (=proxy connection) Here is an example of registering a class that will have one new instance for *every single method call* instead::